 The art of sifting resin – A brief

-All gland-bearing regions of the cannabis plant such as the leaf, trim and buds or any combination of the three can be used to make ice water hash.
+You can use all gland-bearing regions of the cannabis plant, such as the leaf, trim, and buds, or any combination of these, to make ice water hash.
 It is more popular to use the trim from flowers freshly harvested as the material would usually be wasted.
-However, with the gaining popularity of ice water hash around the world many extraction artists distinguish themselves by producing Ice water hash that is on par with solvent based extracts and this can only be achieved by using the same material.
-Full, fresh frozen plant material.
-This said, ice water hash and in fact all hashish can be made from either fresh or dried material.
+However, with the gaining popularity of ice water hash around the world many extraction artists distinguish themselves by producing ice water hash that is on par with solvent based extracts and this can only be achieved by using the same material – full, fresh frozen plant material.
+However, ice water hash, and in fact all hashish , can be made from either fresh or dried material.

 When making ice water hash it is important to keep the plant material and the environment you are extracting in very cold.
 Heat is the enemy when extracting the resin glands from the cannabis plant.
 Low-temperature water is essential to make the trichomes brittle enough to snap off during the agitation process.
 The low temperatures also limit the volatile terpenes from vaping off the material, allowing for a truer representation of the original material used to extract.
 4°C is optimum and should be a temperature that is actively maintained throughout the extraction process.